 - Inner straps may detach on impact.

-This classic, fashionable, unisex helmet with ABS shell exterior is one of the best skateboarding helmets.
+This classic, fashionable, unisex helmet with an ABS shell exterior is one of the best skateboarding helmets.
 What makes it great is it not only keeps you protected; it looks good too.
 Better yet, comes in all sizes, making it suitable for both adult skateboarder and kids.

 Its sweat saver liner is moisture-wicking, preventing perspiration from running down your face even at the height of activity.
 You will not have nasty smells coming from it, as its anti-bacterial properties making it stink-free.
 A hook and loop tape attaches the liner to the helmet, so detaching it for cleaning is easy.